What Are Split Rim Wheels and Should You Refurbish Them?

 👉 marioswheelrepair.setmore.com

-We also offer loan wheels (£40 for a full set) if you need to leave your vehicle while the work’s done.
+We can also often provide loan wheels if you need to keep using your vehicle while the work’s done — availability depends on your fitment, so ask when you book.